rafalp/Misago-Docs/docs/settings/Core.md

 Function used to create unique avatar for this user.
 Allows for customization of algorithm used to generate those.

-## `MISAGO_ENABLE_DELETE_OWN_ACCOUNT`

-Lets users delete their own account on the site without having to contact site administrators.

-This mechanism doesn't delete user posts, polls or attachments, but attempts to anonymize any data about user left behind after user is deleted.

 ## `MISAGO_IP_STORE_TIME`

 Specifies the number of days that IP addresses are stored in the database before being removed by the `removeoldips` management command.
 Change this setting to `None` or `0` to never remove old IP addresses stored in your database.